lmorg/murex/docs/commands/murex-docs.md

 ## Flags

+* `--docs`
+    Returns a JSON object of every document available to read offline
 * `--summary`
-    Returns an abridged description of the command rather than the entire help page.
+    Returns an abridged description of the command rather than the entire help page

 ## Detail